 To get preapproved, you need to apply with your lender.
 The preapproval process typically involves answering some questions about your income, your assets and the home you want to buy.
 It will also involve a credit check.

-5. Find The Right Real Estate Agent For You
+Step 6: Find The Right Real Estate Agent For You

-Your real estate agent is your representative in the transaction.
-Your agent will look out for your best interests by finding homes that meet your criteria, get you showings, help you write offers and negotiate.
+Multiple people are involved when getting a mortgage and buying a house.
+As your representative in the home purchase transaction, your real estate agent will look out for your best interests by finding homes that meet your criteria.
+They’ll also get you showings, help you write offers and negotiate on your behalf.

 As a buyer, you can usually work with a real estate agent for free.
 In most cases, the seller will pay the buyer’s real estate agent’s commission.
-The commission is usually 3% of the purchase price.
+The buyer’s agent commission is usually 3% of the purchase price.

-How can you find the right real estate agent?
+How do you find the right real estate agent?
 Begin by asking family members and friends for recommendations.
 Direct referrals are often the best way to get unbiased information on agents in your area.

-6. Begin House Hunting
+Step 7: Begin House Hunting

 - Square footage